-Child-only cases are a significant proportion of nearly every district's caseload.
-Statewide, over 43% of the caseload is composed of child-only cases.
+Child-only cases are a significant proportion of nearly every local district's caseload.
+Statewide, over 46% of Temporary Assistance for Needy Families (TANF) family cases are child-only.
 In many of these households where the payee is a grandparent or other relative, that payee is self-sufficient and also has earned income.
 It is important to note that the children in these cases usually meet the definition of "qualifying child(ren)" for EITC.
-OTDA strongly suggests that in those child-only cases where the payee has earned income that an effort is made to make these payees aware of their potential eligibility for the EITCs.
+OTDA strongly suggests that in those child-only cases where the payee has earned income that an effort is made to make these payees aware of their potential eligibility for the EITCs and assist them in filing.